mconcas/release-validation/mc/example1/README.md

 --------

 Workflow is constituted by several ALICE MC jobs (doing everything up to the AOD filtering).
-After that, the Final QA is run, and the merging of the Space Point Calibration.
+After that, the Final QA is run, and the filtered trees merging.

-Space point calibration merging simply merges ROOT files called `FilterEvents_Trees.root` produced by every MC job.
+Filtered trees merging simply merges ROOT files called `FilterEvents_Trees.root` produced by every MC job.
 Output is found under:

-    SpacePointCalibrationMerge/spcm_archive.zip
+    SpacePointCalibrationMerge/001/spcm_archive.zip

 which, in turn, contains the merged ROOT file.
+The `SpacePointCalibrationMerge` name is there for historical reasons even if no space point calibration is performed in Monte Carlos.

 The Final QA stage runs the merging for single jobs QA results, and also runs the plots generation.